 Now you have collected as many backlinks as possible from as many sources as possible for each of the top 10 results we can move forward!

 Open notepad and copy all of the links into one master .txt file and save it somewhere.

 Next we need to remove all of the duplicates which you can do with the free DupeRemove tool.

-Once you have done that we can move onto some backlink analysis.
+Once you have done that we can move onto the actual competitor backlink analysis.

-At this point your master list of competitor backlinks could be pretty large – so to make sure we are working efficiently we are going to do a bit of analysis to pick out the best backlinks.
+At this point your master list of competitor backlinks could be pretty large – so to make sure we are working efficiently we are going to do a bit of competitor backlink analysis to pick out the best ones.